deusExMac/TwitterSearch/README.md

 <br/>
 <br/>

 II).
-You need to install the follwing Python packages, with your prefered package manager (pip/conda/etc), if you don't have them already:
+You need to **install the follwing required Python packages**, with your prefered package manager (pip/conda/etc), if you don't have them already:
   - pandas
   - argparse
   - clrprint